 Treasures of Slovenia Ljubljana

 Located on Ciril-Metodov trg, is your typical souvenir shop on steroids.
 If you’re after something that screams Slovenia, you’re bound to find it here.

 Nestled in a courtyard on Mestni trg, this shop has a nice selection of decorative items and accessories.
-In the same courtyard, right next door to Parada, you can also find a ceramic shop which looked very nice, unfortunately, it was closed for holidays when we were there.
+In the same courtyard, right next door to Parada, you can also find a ceramic shop which looked very nice, unfortunately, it was closed for the holidays when we were there.

-If originality and handcraft is what you are after, then you cannot beat this letterpress studio/shop on Breg.
+If originality and handcraft are what you are after, then you cannot beat this letterpress studio/shop on Breg.
 Owned by a husband and wife duo who are passionate about salvaging old prints and printing equipment, this is the perfect place for all your stationery (gift) needs.